zac7777/Entropy/Entropy/Skillsets and Species/Spellslinger.md

 A researcher of many spells, knowing each of their purpose, and finding it best to use them carelessly and sequentially.

-Primary Stat: Reasoning
+Primary Stat: Memory
-Secondary Stat: Connection/Power
+Secondary Stat: Connection

 Weapon Proficiencies: Light, Advanced, Rare, Legendary